 Average Weather at Huntingburg Airport Indiana, United States

-At Huntingburg Airport, the summers are long, warm, and humid; the winters are chilly and wet; and it is partly cloudy year round.
+At Huntingburg Airport, the summers are warm and humid; the winters are short, very cold, and wet; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 25°F to 87°F and is rarely below 8°F or above 94°F.

-The hot season lasts for 3.9 months, from May 25 to September 22, with an average daily high temperature above 77°F. The hottest day of the year is July 21, with an average high of 87°F and low of 68°F.
+The hot season lasts for 3.9 months, from May 25 to September 21, with an average daily high temperature above 78°F. The hottest day of the year is July 21, with an average high of 87°F and low of 68°F.

 The cold season lasts for 3.0 months, from November 30 to February 28, with an average daily high temperature below 50°F. The coldest day of the year is January 29, with an average low of 25°F and high of 40°F.